Mariners coronavirus testing: Three positives and lots of speculation, but Jerry Dipoto is encouraged

 The coronavirus has changed just about everything.

-On Wednesday, the Mariners released their results from 122 initial intake tests prior to the start of summer camp workouts, and three players tested positive for COVID-19.
+On Wednesday, the Mariners released their results from 122 initial intake tests prior to the start of summer-camp workouts, and three players tested positive for COVID-19.
 All three were asymptomatic and are in minimum 14-day quarantine and following the required procedure to be cleared, which includes daily testing.
 After the 14-day quarantine, a person must test negative on consecutive days before beginning the process to be admitted to workouts.

 Dipoto said he’s encouraged because other teams have reported more positive tests in the intake period.